vasilyrud/fuzzview/README.md

 Because CFGs always follow a particular pattern, it is easy to represent them in a condensed manner without loosing information.
 Fuzzview aims to bridge the gap between per-file coverage visualizations and the grid view of the entire program, to provide instant feedback to the tester about how the fuzzing run is going.

-That being said, this tool is at the early stage of testing how well the idea transfers into reality :grinning: .
+That being said, this tool is still at a very early stage.

 ## Installation